jonstacks/photoz/README.md

 * AWS_STORAGE_BUCKET_NAME
 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY

+Optionally, you can also set the `AWS_S3_HOST` environment variable if you are storing your data in some place otehr than `s3.amazonaws.com`.

 And connect it up to a `postgres` database container.
 See the [docker-compose.yml](docker-compose.yml) file for an example.